axiomabsolute/cs410-information-retrieval/README.md

 ## Architecture

-At a fundamental level, FIRMS operates primarily on the concept of *stemming*.
+At a fundamental level, Firms operates primarily on the concept of *stemming*.
 Each piece is broken into a number of small sections called *snippets*.
 These snippets are passed through several stemmers, each of which produces one or more *stems* capturing a particular dimension of the snippet.
 For example, a stem may capture the pitches, rhythms, or contour of notes within snippet.
 These stems are persisted in an index for efficient lookup.

 When a user enters a query, the query is passed through the same process, first breaking it up into snippets, then passing each snippet through the same stemmers.
 The resulting stems are looked up in the pre-constructed index, returning a list of locations within each piece that match the given snippet.
 From there, the results may be aggregated using one of several scoring mechanisms.